What Is a JUUL?

 - December 2018: Altria Group Inc. purchases 35% of JUUL for $12.8 Billion.

-- January 2019: JUUL announces a marketing campaign which targets adult cigarette smokers.
+- January 2019: JUUL announces a marketing campaign that targets adult cigarette smokers.

-- June 2019: The U.S. House of Representatives begins investigating JUUL’s business deal with Altria Group Inc., as well as their youth-focused social media and marketing.
+- June 2019: The U.S. House of Representatives begins investigating JUUL’s business deal with Altria Group Inc. and its youth-focused social media and marketing.

 - June 2019: San Francisco bans the online and retail sale of e-cigarettes.

-- August 2019: A Chicago law firm files a nationwide class-action lawsuit against JUUL in regard to teen nicotine addiction.
+- August 2019: A Chicago law firm files a nationwide class-action lawsuit against JUUL concerning teen nicotine addiction.

 - September 2019: JUUL CEO steps down to be replaced by a senior executive of Altria, the maker of Marlboro cigarettes.

 JUUL Vape Side Effects

 JUUL e-cigarettes — created by two former smokers and designed to be a safe alternative to traditional tobacco cigarettes — are not as safe as once thought.
 In fact, the CDC has already uncovered multiple health risks.

 - Nicotine addiction: JUULpods contain 3-5% nicotine strength, according to the company’s website.
 Before JUUL’s conception, the most popular e-cigarettes contained 1-2.4% nicotine strengths.
 JUULs deliver nicotine up to 2.7 times faster than other e-cigarettes, according to the product’s maker.
 High nicotine strengths combined with high nicotine absorption rates decrease the amount of time it takes for users to become addicted to the drug, according to a study in Tobacco Control.